shoober420/windows11-scripts/README.md

 ----------------------------------------------------------

 AV software is bloat, DisableWindowsDefender.bat and Internet&SecuritySettings.bat are NOT viruses.
-(Ulthar and Wacatac FALSE POSITIVES)
+(AME!MTB, Ulthar, and Wacatac FALSE POSITIVES)

 Windows Firewall is bloat, use router firewall.